Seiki Yoshioka

-Seiki Yoshioka (吉岡 世起, Yoshioka Seiki), previously known as Seiki (stylized in all capital letters), is a Japanese professional wrestler currently working for Pro Wrestling Noah, where he is a former GHC Junior Heavyweight Champion, and a member of the Stinger stable, led by Yoshinari Ogawa.
-Yoshioka is also known for his time in Wrestle-1, where he was a three-time Wrestle-1 Cruiser Division Champion and UWA World Trios Champion and a one-time NWA International Lightweight Tag Team Champion in Pro Wrestling Zero1.
+Seiki Yoshioka (吉岡 世起, Yoshioka Seiki), previously known as Seiki (stylized in all capital letters), is a Japanese professional wrestler.
+Yoshioka is known for his time in Wrestle-1, where he was a three-time Wrestle-1 Cruiser Division Champion and UWA World Trios Champion and a one-time NWA International Lightweight Tag Team Champion in Pro Wrestling Zero1.
 In Wrestle-1, Yoshioka was a member of the #Stronghearts stable, led by Cima.
 In the past, Yoshioka has also toured Great Britain, as the final All Star Wrestling British Mid-Heavyweight Champion.

 Early life

 Yoshioka grew up in Kumamoto City, Kumamoto.
 His father and two older brothers are all doctors.
 After watching a pro-wrestling video while still in elementary school, he became inspired by Keiji Muto.
 While in third year of junior high, he learnt about Triple H attempting to recover from a serious quad injury, and was so impressed he decided to become a pro-wrestler.
 To supplement this, he attended a Taekwondo Dojo while attending Kumamoto Prefectural High School and learnt various techniques.
 Yoshioka attended Okayama University as it was close to the Wrestle Gate dojo in Hiroshima, and after one unsuccessful attempt, was entered into the college on his second attempt.
 He started in April 2007 and studied at their Faculty of Pharmaceutical Sciences for 6 years, earning a qualification as a pharmacist.